 Digital Twins IoT Software — What You Need to Solve Challenges

-To get all the benefits of digital twin + IoT development, it is vital to set up your pipeline to manage it all — initial development, continuous data collection, and visualizations.
+To get all the benefits of digital twin and IoT development, it is vital to set up your pipeline to manage it all — initial development, continuous data collection, and visualizations.
 This means storing and managing massive amounts of small data, software iterations, and game engine builds.

-Version control is critical to get the most out of your digital twin + IoT.
+Version control is critical to get the most out of your digital twin and IoT.
 It can help you continuously build and manage data and send out new software versions.
 Your version control needs to be:

 - Secure to keep your proprietary data safe.
 Plus, you don’t want your version control to be a gateway to users’ personal data.